• Facebook

 Roman Pichler

 Conduct enough research yourself.
 Talk to users, send surveys to people who you think are your target audience, and will benefit from the solution the most.
 Be ready that doing it yourself can take pretty much time.
 You should have a fine sense of what to ask, have tools to reach your customers, learn a lot about market trends.
-Testing your product strategy with observations, interviews, and prototypes.
+In addition, test your product strategy with observations, interviews, and prototypes.
 Namely, there are three key elements in product strategy you should pay attention to:

 • Market and Needs